Climate Change – The Science

 Relating these atmospheric concentrations to emissions, sources and sinks is a steadily evolving sphere of scientific inquiry.
-Certain inputs to the atmosphere can be discerned and readily quantified, - carbon dioxide from fossil fuel burning (31.6 billion tonnes in 2011, 8.6 GtC, increasing at over 3% pa) and CFCs from refrigerants for instance.
-Others, such as methane sources, are less certain, though about one fifth of the methane emissions appear to be from fossil sources (coal seams, oil and natural gas, about 100 million tonnes per year).
+Certain inputs to the atmosphere can be discerned and readily quantified – carbon dioxide from fossil fuel burning* and CFCs from refrigerants for instance.
+Others, such as methane sources, are less certain, though about one-fifth of the methane emissions appear to be from fossil sources (coal seams, oil and natural gas, about 110 million tonnes per year).

 Estimates of carbon dioxide concentrations in the atmosphere all show substantial increases.
-Global emissions of energy-related CO2 would be about 57% higher in 2030 than in 2005 under the International Energy Agency's (IEA) reference scenario (27% under alternative scenario and 68% under high-growth scenario).
-The IEA's alternative policy scenario involves a 27% reduction in energy intensity for power generation.
+Global emissions of energy-related CO2 are projected in several scenarios in the International Energy Agency's (IEA) annual World Energy Outlook reports.

 Finally, in relating emissions to atmospheric concentrations, there is the question of sinks, or natural processes for breaking down or removing individual gases, particularly carbon dioxide.
-While the increase in carbon dioxide concentrations is remarkable, and the rate of anthropogenic emissions considerable (some 31 billion tonnes per year), even this is only about four percent of the natural flux between the atmosphere and the land and oceans.
+While the increase in carbon dioxide concentrations is remarkable, and the rate of anthropogenic emissions considerable (some 35 billion tonnes per year in 2011), even this is only about four percent of the natural flux between the atmosphere and the land and oceans.
 This perspective is important as a reminder that only a very small change to natural processes is required to compensate for (or exacerbate) anthropogenic emissions.

 Defining climate change prospects, effects and mitigation

-The outcome of any significant global warming will be various changes in climate rather than simply an overall increase in average or nocturnal temperatures.
-Climate researchers have designed models to predict the consequences both in air and ocean circulation patterns.
-These give a range and probability of climatic impacts on different regions of the world.
+The outcome of any significant climate change will be varied rather than simply an overall increase in average or nocturnal temperatures.
+Climate researchers have designed models to predict the longer-term consequences both in air and ocean circulation patterns.
+These reproduce observed continental-scale surface temperature patterns and trends over many decades, including the more rapid warming since the mid-20th century and the cooling immediately following large volcanic eruptions, thus giving a range and probability of climatic impacts on different regions of the world.
+The models are constantly being refined, and in 2013 the IPCC noted “differences between simulated and observed trends over periods as short as 10 to 15 years (e.g. 1998 to 2012)”, ie shorter term than the models.
 Climate is defined as the statistical average of weather over a long period, typically 30 years.

-A synthesis of all three reports, including a Summary for Policy Makers, was published in November 2007.
+A synthesis of all three reports, including a Summary for Policy Makers, is published.

-The first part of the Fourth Assessment report on the science relating to climate change concluded that the evidence that human-derived greenhouse gas emissions had already had an impact on the climate had strengthened.
+The first part of each Assessment report on the science relating to climate change concluded that the evidence that human-derived greenhouse gas emissions had already had an impact on the climate had strengthened.
 Furthermore, there was greater confidence in predictions of the impacts of future greenhouse gas emissions.

-- Most of the observed increase in globally averaged temperatures since the mid-20th century is very likely (90%+ probability) due to the observed increase in anthropogenic greenhouse gas concentrations.
+- More than halft of the observed increase in globally averaged temperatures since the mid-20th century is extremely likely (95%+ probability) due to human influence, notably the observed increase in anthropogenic greenhouse gas concentrations.